 The committee has a wide range of roles and responsibilities that include everything from developing education and pathways for all officials, to appointing officials to major domestic events, to providing opportunities to promising officials, to working with the PSOs to support their unique needs.

-The committee meets monthly.
-Currently, each committee member is supporting at least one sub-committee or working group that is focused on appointments or education.
+The committee meets monthly, currently each committee member is supporting at least one sub-committee or working group that are focussed on appointments or education.
 Committee members are expected to support the development of the materials for those groups, however, some of those groups have been more active than others during the pandemic.

 Our meetings are usually about an hour long.
 We start with an update from our FHC representative.
 Then we go through updates from the various sub-committees and working groups.
 We also have an annual work plan that we follow to ensure we are getting our work done in a timely manner.
 Our busiest time is when we prepare for National Championships, work for those events starts 6-8 months in advance with planning and invitations being released.
 The work continues right up to the event to make sure we have a good representation of officials from across Canada and ensure we are providing the best possible options to the teams.